Republican Ohio redistricting commissioners pass new congressional map in party-line vote

 New map now heads to Ohio Supreme Court for review

 Secretary of State Frank LaRose speaks to media after the Ohio Redistricting Commission adopted a congressional map for the second time.
+The map was rejected as unconstitutional by the Ohio Supreme Court in July.
 (Photo: Susan Tebben, OCJ)

 Another GOP-drawn congressional redistricting plan was adopted along party lines on Wednesday, sending the effort back to the Ohio Supreme Court for review.